 8 Finding Useless requires

-The “Check Requires” utility can be run as a raco subcommand.
+The macro-debugger/analysis/check-requires can be run as a command-line script.
 For example (from racket root directory):

 Each argument is interpreted as a file path if it exists; otherwise, it is interpreted as a module path.
 See check-requires for a description of the output format, known limitations in the script’s recommendations, etc.

 (check-requires module-to-analyze [ #:show-keep? show-keep? #:show-bypass? show-bypass? #:show-drop? show-drop? #:show-uses? show-uses?]) → void? module-to-analyze : module-path? show-keep? : boolean? = #t show-bypass? : boolean? = #t show-drop? : boolean? = #t show-uses? : boolean? = #f

 Modules required for-label are not analyzed.